damienbod/EmailCalandarsClient/README.md

 [Send Emails using Microsoft Graph API and a desktop client](https://damienbod.com/)

-Send Emails using Microsoft Graph API and a desktop client

 ## Requirements

 To send emails using Microsoft Graph API, you need to have an office license for the Azure Active Directory user which sends the email.